ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/deploy-your-agents-with-amplify-cli.md

 1. Select the agents you want to install: Discovery / Traceability / all
 2. Select the type of gateway you want to connect to (only v7 gateway is valid at this time)
 3. Select the agent deployment mode: binary / Docker image
+4. Platform connectivity:
+   * **environment**: can be an existing one or a new one that will be created by the installation procedure
+   * **team**: can be an existing one or a new one that will be created by the installation procedure
+   * **service account**: can be an existing one or a new one that will be created by the installation procedure.
+If you choose an existing one, be sure you have the appropriate public and private keys, as they will be required for the agent to connect to the AMPLIFY Platform.
+If you choose to create a new one, the generated private/public keys will be provided.
-4. API Manager connectivity:
+5. API Manager connectivity:
    * **hostname** of the API Manager (localhost by default)
    * **port** of the API Manager (8075 by default)
    * user/password
-5. API Gateway connectivity:
+6. API Gateway connectivity:
    * **hostname** of the API Gateway (localhost by default)
    * **port** of the API Gateway (8090 by default)
    * user/password
    * event log path
-6. Platform connectivity:
-   * **environment**: can be an existing one or a new one that will be created by the installation procedure
-   * **team**: can be an existing one or a new one that will be created by the installation procedure
-   * **service account**: can be an existing one or a new one that will be created by the installation procedure.
-If you choose an existing one, be sure you have the appropriate public and private keys, as they will be required for the agent to connect to the AMPLIFY Platform.
-If you choose to create a new one, the generated private/public keys will be provided.

-Once you answered all questions, the agents are downloaded, the configuration file updated and the key pair generated (if you chose to create a new service account).
+Once you have answered all questions, the agents are downloaded, the configuration files are updated, the Amplify Central resources are created and the key pair are generated (if you chose to create a new service account).
 The current directory should contain the following files:

 ```shell